The BEST Italian Dressing (Easy + Homemade)

 And best of all, it's free of any icky ingredients or additives!

 I have always loved Italian Dressing, both for its flavor and its versatility.
-Not only is it tasty on green salads, but it's also delicious on sliced tomatoes, cucumbers, pasta salad, or as marinade for chicken, pork, or beef.
-And while I've enjoyed some yummy bottled Italian salad dressings over the years, nothing compares to making it yourself from scratch.
+Not only is it tasty on green salads, but it's also delicious on sliced tomatoes, cucumbers, or stirred into pasta salad.
+It's fabulous as marinade for chicken, pork, or beef.

 When I was growing up, my mom always bought the Italian Dressing seasoning packets that came with that special glass cruet marked with lines to indicate how much oil, how much water, and how much vinegar to add along with the seasonings.
 As a child, it was actually always my job to "make the dressing."
 So I'd do my measuring and then...shake, shake, shake!
 Salad was served.